azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 ### Failover / Health

-As discussed before, Kubernetes takes care of your deployments by constantly checking the state of it and if anything is not the way it is supposed to be, Kubernetes tries to "heal" the correspondig deployment.
+As discussed before, Kubernetes takes care of your deployments by constantly checking the state of it and if anything is not the way it is supposed to be, Kubernetes tries to "heal" the corresponding deployment.
 E.g. when a pod of a deployment gets deleted (for any reason) and the deployment - as in our case - defines to have 4 replicas of the service, your cluster will notice the difference and re-creates the 4th pod again to reestablish the desired state.

 Let's try this...first, let's query the pods in our cluster.
 An this time, we are "watching" (`-w`) them so that we get notified of any changes of their states: